Medically reviewed by Drugs.com. Last updated on Jun 20, 2022.

-- This medicine may be habit-forming.
-Use this medicine (methylphenidate tablets) as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of this medicine (methylphenidate tablets) may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use this medicine (methylphenidate tablets) only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.

 Uses of Methylphenidate Tablets: